adwaithsuvish/port-scanner/README.md

 ## 🧩 Planned Improvements

-- [ ] Create a fresh socket for each port instead of reusing one
-- [ ] Lower the timeout and add multithreading for realistic scan speed
-- [ ] Fix the range to include port 65535
 - [ ] Add UDP scanning support
 - [ ] Add command-line arguments (e.g. specify port range) instead of scanning the full range every time
 ---